pingpongdoctor/eccommerce-app/README.md

 ## Key Features

-- Allow users sign in and sign up using their Google accounts
-- Browse through a wide range of product categories
+● Allow users sign in and sign up using their Google accounts ● Browse through a wide range of product categories
-- Add desired items to the shopping cart
+● Add desired items to the shopping cart
-- Conveniently execute payments using credit or debit cards
-- Receive email notifications post-payment and upon shipment or delivery of orders
-- Real-time updates on product reviews and available stock quantities
-- Access informative blogs for additional insights and knowledge
-- Exclusive access to admin dashboard restricted to authorized personnel
-- Admin privileges include overseeing all orders and updating their status (processing, shipping, or delivered)
-- Admins can manage Sanity documents efficiently through the /studio route in Sanity studio
-- Instant visual feedback provided through preview components during Sanity document editing
+● Conveniently execute payments using credit or debit cards ● Receive email notifications post-payment and upon shipment or delivery of orders ● Real-time updates on product reviews and available stock quantities ● Access informative blogs for additional insights and knowledge ● Exclusive access to admin dashboard restricted to authorized personnel ● Admin privileges include overseeing all orders and updating their status (processing, shipping, or delivered) ● Admins can manage Sanity documents efficiently through the /studio route in Sanity studio ● Instant visual feedback provided through preview components during Sanity document editing

 ## Tech Stack Frontend

-- Next.js
+● Next.js
-- React
+● React
-- TypeScript
+● TypeScript
-- Tailwind
+● Tailwind
-- React Context API
+● React Context API
-- Sanity- a modern Headless CMS that helps manage heavy content
-- Headless UI, Tailwind UI, Flowbite UI, Material-Tailwind UI and Aceternity UI
+● Sanity - a modern Headless CMS that helps manage heavy content ● Headless UI, Tailwind UI, Flowbite UI, Material-Tailwind UI and Aceternity UI ● Heroicons
-- Heroicons
-- Husky
+● Husky
-- Lint-staged
+● Lint-staged

 ## Tech Stack Backend

-- Auth0 - an IAM provider that facilitates OAuth 2.0 and Open ID Connect integration
-- PostgreSQL database (hosted on Supabase)
+● Auth0 - an IAM provider that facilitates OAuth 2.0 and Open ID Connect integration ● PostgreSQL database (hosted on Supabase)
-- Prisma - ORM
+● Prisma - ORM
-- Ngrok - a reverse proxy that creates a secured tunnel between the local server and the internet, facilitating web hook testing
+● Ngrok - a reverse proxy that creates a secured tunnel between the local server and the internet, facilitating web hook testing
-- Sendgrid API - a SMTP provider
+● Sendgrid API - a SMTP provider
-- Stripe SDK - implement online payment
+● Stripe SDK - implement online payment
-- Upstash SDK - severless platform that helps manage Redis database in serverless environment
-- Pusher SDK - create bi-directional and realtime communication between servers and clients
+● Upstash SDK - severless platform that helps manage Redis database in serverless environment ● Pusher SDK - create bi-directional and realtime communication between servers and clients ● REST API

-- REST API
+## Project achievement

+● Utilize Sanity Headless CMS to manage rich content and provide instant visual feedback using presentation tool ● Incorporate Auth0 IAM provider to implement OAuth 2.0 and OpenID Connect, authenticating and authorizing users.
+● Employ Prisma ORM to execute CRUD operations on a PostgreSQL database (hosted on Supabase).
+● Deploy Ngrok (a reverse proxy that creates a secured tunnel between the local server and the internet) to facilitate local webhook testing.
+● Use Sendgrid API (an SMTP provider) to send automated emails.
+● Utilize Stripe SDK and Stripe API for online payments with credit and debit cards.
+● Leverage Upstash SDK to manage Redis database in a serverless environment.
+● Integrate Pusher SDK (a hosted WebSockets solution) to enable bidirectional communication between servers and clients ● Employ Next.js to build SSR and SSG pages, improving SEO and page load time ● Integrate UI components from libraries such as Headless UI, Tailwind UI, Flowbite UI and Material-Tailwind UI.

+## Next steps

+● Incorporate Docker for a high level of isolation between applications and their dependencies.
+● Leverage Kubernetes (k8s) to facilitate service discovery, load balancing within the cluster, automated rollouts and rollbacks, self-healing of containers that fail, and configuration management.
+● Deploy OpenAI api to build an AI chat supporter
+● Create documentation for developers and end-users to facilitate easier usage and contribution

 ## Getting Started